barryclark/jekyll-now/_posts/2016-02-02-Benchmarking-Dapper-Inserts.md

 }
 {% endhighlight %}

-Because Dapper still performs certain object mapping functionalities as we can see above in the code we have a **Product** DTO with properties that reflect the table in the database.
+Because Dapper still performs certain object mapping functionalities, we can see above in the code we have a **Product** DTO with properties that reflect the table in the database.

+This DTO will be used to perform all our inserts.

 {% highlight C# %}
 using System;